 Whites have become the whipping boy of the Left.
 There is a solution to the problem of left-hate.

-Democracy can easily become the tyranny of the majority or the usurpation of the rights of the people by elites.
-Discover the Christian response to the state.
+Democracy easily becomes a tyranny of the majority or the usurpation of the rights of the people by elites.

-Messianocracy is the rule of the Messiah as the Logos or Word or logic of God, or the rule of the logical Word of God.
+Apriocracy is the rule of the Logos as the Word or logic of God, or the rule of the logical Word of God.

 The Saints are charged with the responsibility to care for the planet.
-Messianic Real campaigns for smaller governments and policy that permits the authors of equity to retain what they create.
-Messianic Real promotes messianocracy, defined as the rule of the logic or Logos of God.
-Messianic Real supports a populist agenda that permits everyone to retain what they create in the way of equity.
+Apriorian Apologetics campaigns for smaller governments and for policy that permits the authors of equity to retain what they create.
+Apriorists promote apriocracy, defined as the rule of logic or Logos of God.
+Apriorian supports a populist agenda that permits everyone to retain what they create in the way of equity.

 All human beings have a responsibility to the place he or she inhabits.
 We have a right to the things we create.
 We have the concomitant right to reject the imposition of social costs onto ourselves, our society and future generations.
 Our political jurisdictions represent and enable our rights and duties.